McGuire00/LoanStreet/README.md

   - To fill database with dummy data run "node seed.js"

 - Now, run the web server using "node app.js" ("npm run DevStart" to run with nodemon for live updates).
 Visit http://localhost:3000/ and you will see a message saying "Hello"

+# Instaling and Running Client

+- Requests library must be installed to run
+- loanStreetClient contains all of the functions that sends the requests
+- Use main.py

 ## Database Table Properties